Georgia's parliament speaker resigns after unrest | DW | 21.06.2019

 Read more: Anti-Russia protests turn violent in Georgia

+The use of force in the pro-Western ex-Soviet country has sparked an international outcry.
+Human Rights Watch criticised the use of tear gas and rubber bullets "against thousands of non-violent protesters".

-Thousands had gathered to voice outrage over the visit of the Russian delegation, more than a decade after the two nations fought a war in which Georgia effectively lost two large chunks of its territory.
+Thousands had gathered to voice outrage over the visit of the Russian delegation, more than a decade after the two nations fought a war in which Georgia effectively lost two large chunks of its territory, South Ossetia and Abkhazia.

+Tens of thousands of people gathered outside Georgia's parliament in opposition to the speech by the Russian lawmaker

+Moscow has recognized both as independent states and stationed permanent military bases in each, prompting deep anti-Russian sentiment.

 Russian lawmaker Sergei Gavrilov addressed an inter-parliamentary forum of lawmakers in his native Russian from the Georgian parliamentary speaker's seat.
 The sitting was cut short as a result of the protests.